HannahMwende/Driver-drowsiness-detection-system/README.md

 ## Modelling and Evaluation

 After building the model, we did several GridSearch to find optimum values for hyperparameter.

-The optimal parameters are :
+The optimal parameters were:

- dense neurons1:128,
+Units : 128,
- Dropout :0.1,
+Dropout : 0.1,
- epochs:10,
+Epochs: 10,
-filters :32,
+Filters : 32,
-layout :3*3,
+Layout : 3*3,
- pooling:None
+Pooling: None

 From the grid search we find the best layout to be 3x3 with 32 filters.
 This means we will have a convolution layer with a kernel size of (3,3) representing the height and width of the filter.